Rohanpramanik/Interview_Questions/README.md

-Thses are the mostly asked interview question based on my personal experience

-Mostly frontend specific but not only frontend/backend these are the some common question which can be asked in any profile

-better to hands on these, they might not asked the exact question but questions will move around the same concepts

-Be good with these concepts.

-I'll add more questions and try to explain other concept in the future
+# 🚀 Interview Questions Guide

+Welcome to my Interview Questions Guide! 🎉

+In this repository, I’ve gathered the **most frequently asked interview questions** based on my personal experience.
+The questions are mainly frontend-focused, but they cover **concepts that can apply to both frontend or even some for backend roles**.

+💡 **Tip**: While interviewers might not ask the exact question, the **concepts** and **patterns** in the questions will be relevant.
+So, it's a good idea to be hands-on with these concepts and have a solid understanding.

+### ✨ Key Concepts to Focus On
+- **Frontend**
+- **General Programming Concepts**

+### 🎯 Why Focus on These Questions?
+These questions are designed to help you:
+- Improve your **coding skills**.
+- Get familiar with common concepts that interviewers love to test.
+- Prepare yourself for **coding interviews**.

+### 📝 Common Topics Covered:
+- **JavaScript Basics**: Closures, Hoisting, Event Loop
+- **HTML & CSS**: Flexbox, Grid, Semantic HTML
+- **React**: Lifecycle Methods, Hooks, Redux
+- **Data Structures & Algorithms**: Arrays, Linked Lists, Trees, Sorting
+- **Backend Concepts**: REST APIs, Databases, Authentication
+- **Version Control**: Git, GitHub workflows

+---

+## 📌 Frontend Specific Questions
+...Loading